Apologies for the following long ramble about buying a car.

 - Nice to have: alloy wheels make the whole car a bit lighter, which may be more fuel efficient, or so they tell me

 - I’m quite enamoured of indicators on mirrors.
 Possibly they are more visible to pedestrians, but in any case I just like them.
 I’m not sure why.
+(Apparently they’re officially referred to as “door mirrors with integrated turn indicator”)

 - Daytime running lights are now a mandated European standard, apparently help safety, particularly with visibility to pedestrians.
 (I have fog lights on my current car.
 I don’t think I’ve ever used them.)